HOTELS Ten Thousand Waves - A Japanese Mountain Spa Transplanted to the New Mexico Desert

 The bathing setup mimics Japan's mountain onsen through eight completely self-contained private suites, each with its own hot tub, sauna, changing room, shower, and bathroom.
 Some include cooling berths with mattresses.
 Between sessions, staff perform thorough cleanings while the entire water volume cycles through filtration and sanitation systems – the water quality is genuinely excellent.

 Sessions run 90 minutes.
-You can book one of the named suites like Kojiro, each slightly different in layout and amenities.
+You can book one of the named suites, like Waterfall, each slightly different in layout and amenities.
 The traditional bathing sequence starts with the hot tub, moves to the dry sauna, then a cold shower, and finishes with a plunge in the cold pool.
 The outdoor sections let you soak while snow falls in winter or under clear mountain skies in summer, surrounded by juniper and piñon.

 Ten Thousand Waves - Grand Bath